wboayue/rust-ibapi/README.md

 This project is a work in progress and has been tested with TWS version 10.19.
 The primary reference for this implementation is the [C# source code](https://github.com/InteractiveBrokers/tws-api-public).

-If you encounter a problem or require a missing feature, please check the [issues list](https://github.com/wboayue/rust-ibapi/issues) before reporting it.
+If you encounter a problem or require a missing feature, please check the [issues list](https://github.com/wboayue/rust-ibapi/issues) before reporting a new one.

 ## Examples